Tournedos/Tournedos.github.io/_tabs/ACT3.md

 Battle Royale isn't the only exploding thing, our laptops too...
 </blockquote>

+Before diving into the analysis, we separated the dataset into three subgroups based on the number of comments per authors: authors that commented between 5 and 10 times, 10 and 20 times and 20 and 60 times.
+This allowed us to handle the big quantity of data and also to understand better the dynamic.

 <!-- ================================================= -->
 <!-- 3.1 -->
 <h2 id="audience-steal" style="color:#003c9e; font-size:2rem; font-weight:600;">
-(3.1) Were Battle Royale commenters new to YouTube gaming?
+  Were Battle Royale commenters new to YouTube gaming?
 </h2>

 <p>